Akashiyaki

 Akashiyaki (明石焼き) is a small round dumpling from the city of Akashi in Hyōgo Prefecture, Japan.
 The dumpling is made of an egg-rich batter and octopus dipped into dashi (a thin fish broth) before eating.
-Modern style akashiyaki first started selling in the Taishō period by a yatai shopper Seitarō Mukai.
+Modern style akashiyaki was first sold in the Taishō period by a yatai owner Seitarō Mukai.

 Although takoyaki, another Japanese dumpling, is more popular in Japan, it is based on akashiyaki.
 Both are made with a takoyaki pan, a type of frying pan or cooktop with many hemispherical molds.
 Compared to takoyaki, akashiyaki has a softer, more eggy texture.

 Akashiyaki is shown in the cyberpunk visual novel video game Snatcher.
-In the English release, however, it was changed to "Neo Kobe Pizza", which people have actually gone to the effort of recreating.
+In the English release, however, it was changed to "Neo Kobe Pizza" (which substitutes soup for the dashi and a slice of pizza for the dumplings), a meal that fans of the game have gone through the effort of recreating.